Provide a better Indoor Environment with Energy Efficient Ventilation

 The HVAC community plays a vital role in providing healthful indoor environments in which to live, learn, work, and play.
 With half of all illnesses attributable to indoor airborne contaminants, the EPA has declared indoor air quality a public health priority.
-Ventilation with outdoor air is the only strategy that can simultaneously reduce the levels of all indoor pollutants.
-This strategy, in general accordance with the Dilution Principle, is shown in the illustration below.
+Outdoor air ventilation is the only strategy that can simultaneously reduce the levels of all indoor pollutants.
+This strategy, in general accordance with the Dilution Principle, is illustrated in the dilution curve below.

-Each doubling of the ventilation rate results in a 50% reduction in the concentration of all constant source air pollutants evenly mixed within the space.
+Each doubling of the outdoor ventilation rate results in a 50% reduction in the concentration of all constant source indoor air pollutants evenly mixed within the space.
 At 1.0 ACH, pollutant concentrations are reduced by a factor of 5.
 National, state and local codes mandate minimum outdoor air ventilation rates based on ASHRAE Standard 62, Ventilation for Acceptable Indoor Air Quality.
-The challenge is to introduce the outdoor air at the levels required by the codes while maintaining indoor comfort and conserving energy.
+The challenge for building owners and design engineers is how to meet or exceed minimum outdoor air exchange rates without compromising indoor comfort and operating costs.